leonkelz/P4wnp1-ALOA-Menu-Reworked/README.md

 and find and set spi section:

          dtparam=spi=on
-* Download the current repo: wget https://github.com/FuocomanSap/P4wnp1-ALOA-Menu-Reworked.git
+* Download the current repo: git clone https://github.com/FuocomanSap/P4wnp1-ALOA-Menu-Reworked.git

 ###### Note for i2c: (on gui.py)